Date First Published: July 29, 2014

 Findings on examination are often referred to as signs.
 They can be either discovered or elicited.
 The astute clinician uses all his/her senses of the examiner (sight, touch, smell and hearing) with the exception, perhaps, of taste.

 Using Clinical Tests to Elicit Signs

 Clinical tests are used to determine whether the patient’s response to stimuli is normal or abnormal.
-Such tests use various manoeuvres or manipulations and stimulation of the patients with physical agents, situations or drugs.
+Such tests use various mannoeuvres or manipulations and stimulation of the patients with physical agents, situations or drugs.
 Tests may assess behaviour, functions and characteristics.

 Examination Guided by Symptoms

-When substantial facts have been obtained through history-taking, then it is possible for the clinician to consider the illness and its causes as a postulate or hypothesis and use it as the guide as to the signs he/she should be looking out for.
+When substantial facts have been obtained through history-taking, then it is possible for the clinician to consider the illness and its causes as a postulate or hypothesis (the symptom complex) and use it as the guide as to the signs he/she should be looking out for.
 Hence, the areas to be examined and the signs to look for are those expected in that particular syndrome or disease.
 A good knowledge of the common manifestations of the disease being suspected is essential.

-Note that failure to find the signs do not disprove the hypothesis because some effects of illness are especially at the early stage are subtle and may be detected only by various laboratory-based tests, imaging techniques, endoscopy or modalities.
+Note that failure to find the signs do not disprove the hypothesis because some effects of illness especially at the early stage are subtle and may be detected only by various laboratory-based tests, imaging techniques, endoscopy or modalities.
 Repeat examination at a later time may prove to be useful.